Legal Advice for Compensation Insurance Claims & TPD Payouts

 Workers compensation claim icon

-Workers Compensation Common Law Claim
+Common Law Workers Compensation Claim

-In addition, an injured worker can claim workers’ compensation, which is paid as weekly benefits (statutory benefits) under the no-fault Queensland WorkCover scheme.
-They may also be eligible for a lump sum impairment benefit for serious injuries.
+In addition, an injured worker can also claim workers’ compensation (a statutory claim) and receive weekly payments (statutory benefits) under the no-fault Queensland WorkCover scheme.

-How to make a workers compensation claim >
+How to make a workers’ compensation claim >

 Car Accident Common Law Claim